Saji Cherian

 Saji Cherian (born 28 May 1965) is an Indian politician from Kerala.
-He currently serves as the minister for fisheries, culture & youth affairs in the second Pinarayi Vijayan government and as the Member of the Legislative Assembly (MLA) from Chengannur constituency.
+He previously served as the minister for fisheries, culture & youth affairs in the second Pinarayi Vijayan government and as the Member of the Legislative Assembly (MLA) from Chengannur constituency.
 He was also the former Minister for Fisheries, Culture and Youth Affairs (2021 – 2022) in the Second Vijayan ministry.
 Following a controversial speech in Mallappally in 2022 in which he spoke derisively of the Indian constitution, he resigned on 6 July amid mounting pressure from the opposition.
 He returned as the minister again on 4 January 2023 after the high court of Kerala rejected petition against him.

 Early life

 Saji Cherian was born on 28 May 1965 to T. T. Cherian and Sosamma Cherian.
 He hails from Kozhuvalloor in Alappuzha district of Kerala, India.
 He graduated from Bishop Moore College, Mavelikkara and Kerala Law Academy Law College, Thiruvananthapuram.

 Political career

 Saji's entry into politics was through Students' Federation of India (SFI).
 He did his graduation from Bishop Moore College, Mavelikara.
 He held positions of Alappuzha district committee secretary and president of SFI.
 He then went on to become the district committee president and secretary of DYFI, district president of CITU, chairman of the District Panchayat Development permanent committee, president of Chengannur Block Panchayat, secretary of CPI(M) Alappuzha district committee, syndicate member of the University of Kerala, president of district Sports Council, president of Alappuzha District Co-operative Bank, and executive member of Kerala State Cooperative Bank.

 He has contested Kerala Legislative Assembly from Chengannur constituency in 2006 and lost to P. C. Vishnunath of Indian National Congress by a margin of 5321 votes.
 He was elected to Kerala Legislative Assembly from Chengannur constituency in the by-election held on 28 May 2018 necessitated by the demise of K. K. Ramachandran Nair.
 He won with a margin of 20956 votes defeating Adv.
 D. Vijayakumar of Indian National Congress.
 Saji Cherian has recorded the best winning-margin for an LDF candidate in an Assembly election in Chengannur.